-This starts by determining those types of crashes that were going to be targeted for occupant protection countermeasure implementation.
+This starts by determining those types of crashes to be targeted for occupant protection countermeasure implementation.
 For example, a recent study determined a very strong correlation between RD and other risky driving characteristics.
 In particular, DUI (alcohol and other drugs) and speed were correlated with non-use, and younger drivers 16-25 were particularly vulnerable.
-Young drivers are particularly susceptible to risk taking behaviors due to the fact that the part of their brain that properly assesses risk is not fully developed until age 25.
-While the average seatbelt use rate for all occupants has been measured above 90%, for those involved in fatal crashes the use rate was approximately 45%.
+Young drivers are susceptible to risk taking behaviors due to the fact that the part of their brain that properly assesses risk is not fully developed until the average age of 25.
+While the average seatbelt use rate for all occupants has been measured above 90%, for those fatally injured, the use rate was 49.3% (2018 data).